henrylaxen/datastar-haskell/README.md

 have a look at it.
 If you implement a similar module for you server of choice, please create a pull request so I can include it.

-You will notice a Bool named debug, which is currently set to False.
+You will also need a small function called isHttpVersion1_1 which returns True if you server speaks Http Version 1.1, and False otherwise.
+This is needed to produce the correct headers for sse events.

+You will notice a Bool named debug, in the ServerSentEventGenerator.Server.Snap module which is currently set to False.
 Setting it to True will enable debug messages printed to stdout so you can see what is being sent to the client (web browser)

-Finally, the executable, which you can try out by typing "cabal run" and pointing your browser at: http://localhost:8000/ will give you a simple demo of some Datastar features and show that streaming SSE events to the browser work.
+Finally, the demo, which you can try out by typing "./demo" in the top level directory and pointing your browser to: http://localhost:8000/ will give you a simple demo of some Datastar features and show that streaming SSE events to the browser work.